eliasYFGM/allegro-templates/README.md

 # Allegro Game Templates

-These templates implement a basic game-state pattern with global functions in C, and classes in C++ in which states can be derived.

-## Features:

 * Fixed-rate and automatic frame skipping
 * Checks return value for each module initialization
 * Basic state change/push/pop implementation with a stack